 Art and Science

 For those interested in aspects of art that overlap with the science featured at abeqas.com, this page includes a fine arts CV and more.
 Simply scroll towards the bottom for that section.
-I’ve also begun to profile other artists who have inspired me to continue to try to create.

 The tropopause in green, bends into the North Pole every boreal winter